Fatah–Hamas conflict

 The Palestinian Independent Commission for Citizens' Rights has found that over 600 Palestinians were killed in the fighting from January 2006 to May 2007.
 Dozens more were killed or executed in the following years as part of the conflict.

 Overview

 Hamas was founded in 1987, soon after the First Intifada broke out, as an offshoot of the Egyptian Muslim Brotherhood.
-It is a Palestinian Sunni-Islamist fundamentalist organization, which is regarded, either in whole or in part, as a terrorist organization by several countries and international organizations, most notably by Israel, the United States and the European Union.
+It is a Palestinian Sunni-Islamist fundamentalist organization, which is regarded, either in whole or in part, as a terrorist organization by several countries and international organizations, including by Australia, Canada, the European Union, Israel, Japan, Paraguay, the United Kingdom, and the United States.

 Tensions between Fatah and Hamas began to rise in 2005 after the death of Yasser Arafat in November 2004.
 After the legislative election on 25 January 2006, which resulted in a Hamas victory, relations were marked by sporadic factional fighting.
 This became more intense after the two parties repeatedly failed to reach a deal to share government power, escalating in June 2007 and resulting in Hamas' takeover of Gaza.
 A major issue was control over the border crossings, especially the Rafah Border Crossing.